 The 2021 expansion and changes to the Child and Dependent Care Credit expenses under the American Rescue Plan Act of 2021 expired.

-The Child and Dependent Care Credit reverted to is pre-2021 provisions and could get you up to 35% of $3,000 ($1,050) of child care expenses for a dependent child under 13, an incapacitated spouse or parent, or another dependent so that you can work or look for work.
+The Child and Dependent Care Credit reverted to is pre-2021 provisions and could have gotten you up to 35% of $3,000 ($1,050) of child care expenses for a dependent child under 13, an incapacitated spouse or parent, or another dependent so that you could work or look for work.
 For families with two or more dependents, the credit was up to 35% of $6,000 in expenses ($2,100).
-The credit also reduces at incomes $15,000.
+The credit started to phase out when your adjusted gross income went above $15,000

 How to qualify for the Child and Dependent Care Credit?